- Support Us

 Is it a solid?
 Is it a liquid?
 Just what is this slimy, stringy, rubbery stuff?
 This polymer is unique because it has qualities of both a solid and a liquid.
 It can take the shape of its containers like a liquid does, yet you can hold it in your hand and pick it up like a solid.
 As you might know, solid molecules are tight together, liquid molecules spread out and break apart (drops) polymer molecules chain themselves together (they can stretch and bend like chains) and that makes them special.

-Speed (Mechanical Engineering) – Cotton Ball Catapults
+Speed (Mechanical Engineering) – Straw Rockets

 Additional Experiment – Kalimba (Thumb Piano)